 Support and representation for those in greatest need: I get help and support to report abuse and neglect.
 I get help so that I am able to take part in the safeguarding process to the extent to which I want.

 Local solutions through services working with their communities.
-Communities have a part to play in preventing, detecting and reporting neglect and abuse: I know that staff treat any personal and sensitive information in confidence. only sharing what is helpful and necessary.
-I am confident that professionals will work together and with me to get the best result for me.
+Communities have a part to play in preventing, detecting and reporting neglect and abuse: I know that staff treat any personal and sensitive information in confidence, only sharing what is helpful and necessary.
+I am confident that professionals will work together with me to get the best result for me.